MatthewSmith430/blogdown/content/page/projects.md

 - [The Hidden Story: universities and knowledge exchange in the creative industries](https://www.hiddenstory.org.uk/)

-- Understanding the dynamics of cultural transmission: an initial study of social networks in two Indian societies with contrasting socio-economic structures
+- Women executives on boards of UK FTSE 350 companies

 ## Publications

+### Journals
+Gorgoni, S., Amighini, A. and Smith, M. (2018) Automotive international trade networks: A comparative analysis over the last two decades, Network Science, 6(4), pp. 571–606.

+Smith, M., Gorgoni, S. and Cronin, B. (2019) International production and trade in a high-tech industry: A multilevel network analysis, Social Networks, 59, pp. 50–60.

+### Books
+Gorgoni, S., Amighini, A. and Smith, M. (eds.)
+(2018) Networks of International Trade and Investment: Understanding Globalisation Through the Lens of Network Analysis, Wilmington, DE, Vernon Press.

-### Book Sections
+### Book Chapters
+Smith, M. and Gorgoni, S. (2018) An introduction to network analysis, Networks of International Trade and Investment: Understanding globalisation through the lens of network analysis, p.
+1.

+Smith, M. and Gorgoni, S. (2018) Network Analysis and the study of international trade and investment, Networks of International Trade and Investment: Understanding globalisation through the lens of network analysis, p.
+25.

-Smith, Matthew, Gorgoni, Sara and Cronin, Bruce (2018) The international fragmentation of production: a multilevel network approach.
-Networks of international investment and trade.
-Vernon Press, Wilmington, DE, USA.
-ISBN 978-1-62273-065-0 (In Press)
+Smith, M., Gorgoni, S. and Cronin, B. (2018) The international fragmentation of production: a multilevel network approach, Networks of International Trade and Investment: Understanding globalisation through the lens of network analysis, p.
+185.

+### Mongraphs
+Williams, A., Dovey, J., Cronin, B., Garside, P., Flintham, M., Smith, M., Barrett, D., Brooks, R., Boddington, A. and Taylor, F. (2017) The Hidden Story: understanding knowledge exchange partnerships with the creative economy,.

 ### Working Papers
-Smith, Matthew, Gorgoni, Sara and Cronin, Bruce (2016) The fragmentation of production and the competitiveness of nations in the automotive sector – A network approach.
-In: 5th Annual CIRANO-Sam M. Walton College of Business Workshop on Networks in Trade and Finance, Friday, 30 September - Saturday, 1 October 2016, Fayetteville, Arkansas.
+Smith, M., Gorgoni, S. and Cronin, B. (2016) The fragmentation of production and the competitiveness of nations in the automotive sector--A network approach.

-### Monographs
-Williams, Alex, Dovey, John, Cronin, Bruce, Garside, Peter, Flintham, Matthew, Smith, Matthew, Barnett, David, Brooks, Richard, Boddington, Anne and Taylor, Faye (2017) The Hidden Story: Understanding Knowledge Exchange Partnerships with the Creative Economy.
-Project Report.
-Kingston University in partnership with University Alliance; UWE Bristol; & Greenwich, Coventry & Sheffield Hallam Universities.